openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Hooks Extension Framework
 -------------------------

-As part of `OEP-55`_, the following filters were added in olive:
+As part of `OEP-50`_, the following filters were added in Olive:

 - :code:`certificate.render.started`
 - :code:`cohort.change.requested.v1`